-This mixed media installation charts a psychogeographical path through the City Heights neighborhood of southern Calfornia, where the artist grew up.
+This mixed media installation charts a psychogeographical path through the City Heights neighborhood of southern California, where the artist grew up.
 44th and Landis combines visual traces of the neighborhood’s early Victorian years and motifs drawn from 1980s urban pop culture.
 This installation takes the form of an ephemeral sculptural environment comprising hundreds of cut paper forms divided into 5 structures.
 The installation also incorporates an experiential soundscape spread over fourteen handmade paper speakers.

 Mixing imagery appropriated from video games, Victorian paper dolls, and 1980s urban pop culture, the work evokes the external and internal worlds of a child navigating the streets of a city pressured by waves of disinvestment and gentrification.
 Integrating memory and fantasy, and public and private histories, 44th and Landis offers insights into a complex American neighborhood’s past and present.

-PBS Video Story on 44th and Landis:
+KPBS Video Story on 44th and Landis:

 MCASD Artist Talk with Margaret Noble: